intermine/im-docs/docs/system-requirements/software/postgres/postgres.rst

 Mac
 	http://www.postgresql.org/download/macosx.
 We've had the most success with MacPorts.

 After installation, you need to update `postgresql.conf`

 * This file is usually located in `/etc/postgres/`:
 * If you are going to install Postgres 9.x:

-  * It's not easy to change the default encoding to SQL_ASCII anymore, so you should do this before creating any databases.
+  * It's not easy to change the default encoding to SQL_ASCII anymore, so you should do this before creating any production databases.
   * There are special instructions for installing BioSeg

 Required Configuration
 ~~~~~~~~~~~~~~~~~~~~~~